 In the 19th century a large area around Monkton Farleigh was mined for the stone that know is known as “Bath” stone.
 Both the Monkton Farleigh Mine and the Brown’s Folly Mine were major suppliers.
-In addition to be used in the construction of Bath, the stone quarried here was also used to construct the the Facade of Buckingham Palace, among others.
-The mine closed in 1930 and with the threat of war looming the mine was converted into an ammunition depot by the Ministery of Defence.
-The ammunition depot closed shortly after World War 2.
-The site is now a Special Site of Scientific Interest as it houses a colony of rare Greater Horseshoe Bats.
+These quarries provided the stone for the construction of the Georgian buildings in Bath as as well as the facade of Buckingham Palace.
+Closure of the mine occured in 1930.
+With the threat of war looming the Ministry of Defence converted the mine into an ammunition depot, which itself shut down shortly after World War 2.
+The site, a Special Site of Scientific Interest, now houses a large colony of rare Greater Horseshoe Bats.

-This was first time I went to see an old abandoned stone mine so I decided to hook up with an experienced caver for safety reason, which was probably a good idea as Brown’s Mine is fairly big and I would probably have got a bit lost.
+Since this was first time I visited an old abandoned stone mine, I decided to hook up with an experienced caver for safety reason.
+This turned out to be a good idea as Brown’s Mine is fairly big and I would probably have got a bit lost otherwise.
 Nevertheless, traipsing around this mine was great fun and hopefully I will make it back in the near future to explore some more.
 However, If you want to go and explore the mine by yourself I recommend that you take a copy of the survey and a compass with you, otherwise you might spend a bit more time in there than you planned :).
 It is definitely worth a trip or two though.

 A much easier Bath Stone mine to navigate is the Swan Mine which is located just round the corner.